 on top of each other as you progress.

-Apply glue to the last Lanyard knot, and then tie
+Apply glue to the last Crown knot, then

 tweezers or pliers.
 Match the ends

 Hitch with the left